CBIIT/bento-auth/README.md

 - COOKIE_SECRET : secret used to sign cookies
 - SESSION_TIMEOUT : session timeout in seconds, default is 30 minutes
 - AUTHORIZATION_ENABLED : If not set to "true", then the authorization components will be disabled
+- AUTHORIZATION_URL: The URL of the authorization service
 - EMAILS_ENABLED : If not set to "true", then the email notifications will be disabled
 # Neo4j configuration
 - NEO4J_URI: Bolt URI of the Neo4j database